deprecate/hub.me/README.md

-hub.me
+hub.me #ftw
 ==================================================

-Version 0.1
+Let me guess!

-Let me guess...
+1. You're a lazy programmer.

-1. You're lazy
+2. You have a lot of cool projects here at Github.
-2. You want to show to everybody all your cool open source projects
+3. You want to show the world all your open source stuff.

 am I right?
 So guess what, I have the perfect thing to you.